itsbimaps14/SMOL/readme.md

 ![](https://res.cloudinary.com/dindcjvzk/image/upload/v1692178481/Screenshot_230_dth0fk.png)

 ----
-### Another Information
+### Extra Information
-Web Application SMOL developed for the internship company while during the internship so the full database is not shared publicly only the structure.
+- Web Application SMOL developed for the internship company while during the internship so the full database is not shared publicly only the structure.
+- as Intership Work Report Document email to bimaputras.sz14@gmail.com.

 ----